 Track down in which step each customer is in

 One of the worst things you can ever do to a customer is to mistake them by somebody else, or provide some information they already have.
-In order to make communication crystal clear, you must make sure you know everything your customer have done.
+In order to make communication crystal clear, you must make sure you know everything your customer has done.

 If you’re starting out, it may not be a good idea to go straight with big platforms.
 They’re good, indeed, but the time they demand to learn every specific tool can be a true pain for you and your team.

 Some other options, on the other hand, create simple and easy-to-use interfaces.
 Drag works from inside your email inbox, turning it into a collaborative space, in which you can transform emails into cards.
-By doing so, your team gains a centralised space in which you can all work together and become customer support masters.
+By doing so, your team gains a centralized space in which you can all work together and become customer support masters.

 Keep it simple and summarized

 For people inside the company, it’s quite easy to use technical language.
 Keep in mind that your customers live in another universe, and may not be familiar with some slangs and terms.
 By keeping it simpler, you’re actually becoming friendlier with your clients.